dangoslen/dangoslen-me-site/content/blog/know-your-audience.md

 It isn't always possible to hide all of the technical details.
 Sometimes the details around a tricky bug or outage need to be discussed.
 In these cases, do your best to explain those details at a high level without talking about specific code paths or services, etc. The less you can discuss the nitty gritty and focus on product implications or business outcomes, the better.

 It's also important to note that even within your engineering organization, there is a vast range of experience and knowledge.
-Even when presenting an idea to other engineers, they might have never heard of a particular pattern, concept, or strategy your are discussing.
+Even when presenting an idea to other engineers, they might have never heard of a particular pattern, concept, or strategy you are discussing.
 Be prepared to explain them briefly if asked.
 Avoid the dangerous assumption that "every engineer knows that."

 ## Role